The Scottish War Memorials Project Forum Index The Scottish War Memorials Project

 PostPosted: Wed Jul 04, 2012 3:55 pm Post subject: WW1 - ALPHA Reply with quote

 Born 1886 in Maxwelltown, Troqueer.
-Son of Thomas and Mary (McDermid) McGowan of 16 Church St. Maxwelltown.
-John was a slater when he enlisted in May 1915.
-He was reported missing after the battle of Loos.
+Son of Thomas and Mary (McDermid) McGowan of 16 Church Street, Maxwelltown.

-Missing in action 25 September 1915 and listed on the Ypres (Menin Gate) Memorial, Belgium.
+Missing in Action on 25 September 1915 and named on the Ypres (Menin Gate) Memorial, Belgium.

 and his brother

 Born 1873 in Maxwelltown, Troqueer.
-Son of Thomas and Mary (McDermid) McGowan of 16 Church St. Maxwelltown.
-Husband of Sarah (Burns) McGowan also of 16 Church St. Maxwelltown who he married in 1895 in Dumfries.
-William was a foreman in the Wet Carbonising Company in Dumfries and had been a lamp-lighter in Maxwelltown.
-He was one of four brothers who served - James, Samuel and John - and three of his own sons also served.
+Son of Thomas and Mary (McDermid) McGowan of 16 Church Street, Maxwelltown.
+Husband of Sarah (Burns) McGowan of 16 Church Street, Maxwelltown who he married in 1895 in Dumfries.

-Missing in action 12 July 1915 and listed on the Helles Memorial, Gallipoli, Turkey.
+Missing in Action on 12 July 1915 and named on the Helles Memorial, Gallipoli, Turkey.

-Died on active service 30 September 1917 and buried in Troqueer Cemetery.
+Died on Service on 30 September 1917 and buried in Troqueer Cemetery.
 (CWG)

 Back to top